371tti/kurosabi/README.md

+# !!
+Currently under development !!
+# Please note that this content is incomplete.

 # 🔥kurosabi🔥

 kurosabi is a web framework that is extremely lightweight and simple, and makes use of rust's parallelism and safety.